redbeam.comhs-fshubfsRedBeam_Logo-1

 On the balance sheet, fixed assets are categorized as non-current assets, reflecting long-term use.
 Current assets are short-term assets expected to be converted into cash within one year.

-Is Net Fixed Assets the Same as Current Assets?
+Are Net Fixed Assets the Same as Current Assets?

 No, net fixed assets refer to the value of fixed assets after depreciation.
 Current assets, however, are short-term assets expected to be converted to cash within a year.